EXCLUSIVE-Argentina plans higher local oil price to protect sector amid rout -sources

 Guillermo Pereyra, secretary general of the Rio Negro, Neuquén and La Pampa Oil and Gas Union around Vaca Muerta, told Reuters most workers have been sent home and production has fallen steeply in April.

-His union, which has 25,000 workers, will sign an agreement with oil companies on Thursday to guarantee that the 20,500 workers at home would receive at least 60% of their wages in April and May, he said.
+His union, which has 25,000 workers, reached an agreement with oil companies on Thursday to guarantee that the 20,500 workers at home would receive at least 60% of their wages in April and May, he said.

 "The pandemic led us to paralyze the economy, planes and vehicles stopped working, factories closed and demand fell," he said.
 "Refineries began to stock their products.
 Pipelines cannot pump more because there is nowhere to put oil."